AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

         ```

     The repository includes a client library necessary for adding a locale.
+In rest of the article, the folder is reffred as, [Adaptive Forms Core Components repository].

 ## Add a locale {#add-localization-support-for-non-supported-locales}